 There are two things we know to be true: People in distress call for Superman, and harsh environments call for heavy-duty decals.
 Extreme temperatures and outdoor exposure can pose significant problems to the lifespan of your graphics, but corrosive chemicals do the most damage in the least amount of time (the Lex Luthor, if you will).
-Today, we’re going over the basics (and the acids, ba dum-tss) to help you learn how to combat corrosive solutions.
+Today, we’re reviewing the basics (and the acids, ba dum-tss) to help you learn how to combat corrosive solutions.

 For the harshest chemicals…

 Industrial, medical, and aircraft environments use abrasive chemicals and solvents for both cleaning and creating chemical bonds.
 Solutions such as acetone, methyl ethyl ketone, and hydrochloric acid break down many typical materials used for basic labels and overlays.
 Instead, we recommend using hard-coated polyester and polycarbonate films.
 They’ll protect graphics underneath a clear substrate, and the hard coat will provide the additional chemical resistance that uncoated materials lack.
 Think of it as an Iron Man suit on your graphic film.